O JARGON BUSTER

 - Mole Valley's traditional name for the club secretary,

-(Club founder Toby Norris liked funny names.)
+currently Tony Burton.
+(Club founder Toby Norris liked

 - CLOK